port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

 # Approval Workflows for Service Deployment

 This guide demonstrates the power and flexibility of chaining self-service actions and automations in Port to deploy a service.
-The deployment process is integrated with GitLab pipelines and ServiceNow for handling approval workflows when threasholds are violated.
+The deployment process is integrated with GitLab pipelines and ServiceNow for handling approval workflows when thresholds are violated.

 ## Use-case